imujtaba8488/package_im_stepper/README.md

   * `DotStepper` has been revamped to support controlling the stepper in multiple ways.
 New features such as line-connectors, spacing between dots, modern indicator effects, new dot shapes, etc., have been added.
 However, certain __breaking changes__ happened along the way.
 Please consider updating your code! see examples __[here](https://pub.dev/packages/im_stepper/example)__.

-* Introducing the `activeStep` property, a __simpler__ way to control the steppers either from built-in buttons, by tapping, or from external buttons with the ability to set initial step or jump to any step.

 ## About

 A growing collection of stepper and page indicator widgets.